-While it is true that two Ford trucks have been purchased and converted into fire trucks, they are not equipped with chemical tanks, which are necessary in small fires.
+While it is true that two Ford trucks have been purchased and converted into fire trucks, they are not equipped with chemical tanks, which are necessary for small fires.

 The writer takes the liberty of making the following recommendations to improve the fire fighting apparatus of Depew.

-First that two standard pieces motor driven apparatus of the double combination type be purchased, that is, chemical and hose combination.
+First that two standard pieces of motor-driven apparatus of the double combination type be purchased, that is chemical and hose combination.

 Second, that the hose truck now used by the Aetna Hose Company be transferred to the Cayuga Hose Company on Broadway.

 Third, that the hose truck now used by Depew Hose Company No. 1, be transferred to Central Hose Company No. 4 on Harlan Street.